-THE DRILL HALL is 124 by 75 350 rifle muskets are ranged feet. around it in racks, W. There are also cavalry swords, fencing swords and muskets, an armory with a growing collection of arms, and models of arms and projectiles for The Platpractical instruction. form is large enough to accomodate over 250 visitors, and the Galleries, L, M, will hold 100 more, besides the University Band.
-Below the Armorer's Room is the Artillery Room, and above it the Band Room.
+THE DRILL HALL is 124 by 75 feet.
+350 rifle muskets are ranged around it in racks, W. There are also cavalry swords, fencing swords and muskets, an armory with a growing collection of arms, and models of arms and projectiles for practical instruction.
+The Platform is large enough to accommodate over 250 visitors, and the galleries, L, M, will hold 100 more, besides the University Band.
+Below the Armorer's Room is the

-The PARADE GROUND is shown on page 59.
-The University Library contains books on Military Science.
-Military History and Engineering.
+Artillery Room, and above it the Band Room.

-A GYMNASIUM, at present in the Drill Hall, has been furnished with apparatus, and a club has been organized under a skilled Leader.
+THE PARADE GROUND is shown on page 61.
+The University Library contains books on Military Science, Military History and Engineering.
+A GYMNASIUM, at present in the Drill Hall, has been furnished with apparatus, and a club has been organized under a skilled leader.